 30th April 2018

-The government of Croatia has announced that it aims to find a new strategic partner for Croatia Airlines.
+The Croatian government has announced that it aims to find a new strategic partner for Croatia Airlines.

-This is the third time in the past five years that the small central European state has tried to find a way of divesting itself of a controlling interest in the national carrier.
+This is the 3rd time in the past 5 years that the small central European state has tried to find a way of divesting itself of a controlling interest in the national carrier.
 The previous two attempts, in 2014 and 2016, failed to find any suitable suitors.

-A new National Reform Plan, announced last week, foresees a radical restructuring of the country’s transport sector, including privatization of its railway system and a new partner for Croatia Airlines.
+A new National Reform Plan foresees a radical restructuring of the country’s transport sector, including privatization of its railway system and a new partner for Croatia Airlines.
 The government has for some time been trying to sell off state enterprises to reduce the level of public debt.

 Croatia Airlines has been modestly profitable in recent years.
 It operates a small fleet that the company website lists as comprising two Airbus A320s, four A319s and six Bombardier Q400 turboprops.